sfg-autonomous-systems/sfg_apt_repo/README.md

 This repository hosts the official APT packages for SFG Autonomous Systems.
 The packages contained in this repository are generated via GitHub Actions and hosted via GitHub Pages.

-## For Users: Adding this Repository to Your System
+## For Users: Adding This Repository to Your System

 To install software from this repository, you need to add our public GPG key and configure APT to pull from our GitHub Pages site: